The personal development plan explained

 - How can my manager support me?

-Managers can help their employees by asking themselves the following three questions:
+As a manager, you can help your employee by asking yourself the following 3 questions:

 - What opportunities are there for your employee (within and outside their department)?